cruzgodar/wilson/README.md

 # Applets Made Easy

-Wilson is a lightweight TypeScript and JavaScript library for creating interactive web applets.
+Wilson is a TypeScript and JavaScript library for creating interactive web applets.
 It comprehensively handles boilerplate tasks like panning and zooming, makes parallelized gpu-based applets as easy as writing a shader, and even provides a robust and customizable fullscreen toolkit.
 All of this streamlines your work and simplifies your applets, letting you focus on the code that matters.